florianajir/rabbitmq-sql-worker/src/Meup/Bundle/SnotraBundle/Resources/mapping.md

-# mapping.yml reference (SQL persistence)
+# Mapping reference

+To use an SQL persistence, you have to setup a mapping file.

 The mapping configuration is defined in the `app/config/mapping.yml` file.
+To begin you can copy and rename `mapping.yml.dist` example file.

-## Entities
+## Entity

-The entities to persist are declared by their input name under parameters:mapping head lines.
+The entities to persist are defined by their input names under the parameters:mapping blocs.

 ### table

-The table name is required for each entities.
+**Required**.
+The database table name where will have to save entity.

 ```yaml
 table: category